payam5150/MOD4/README.md

 <b>Facebook:</b> So powerful that world governments are worried that the newsfeed has too much influence on people!

 ----------------------------------------------------------------------------------------------
-<b>Conclusion: Our research show the movies that are highly correlated with "Forrest Gump (1994)".
+<b>Conclusion:</b> If you are a fan of "Forrest Gump (1994)", we recommend the following movies:
+<b>#1.Mr.
+Holland's Opus
+#2.Pocahontas
+#3.Grumpier Old Men
+#4.Caddyshack</b>

 The movies on the list are some of the most famous Hollywood movies and since "Forest Gump (1994)" is also a very famous movie, there is a high chance that these movies are correlated which we recommend to our viewers.</b>
 ----------------------------------------------------------------------------------------------
 <b>Technical Team:</b> Please open mod-4-project.ipynb to view the python codes